7 Recipes for Hypothyroidism – the best foods for underactive thyroid

 Indian Chickpea Lentil Soup

-Legumes are the start of this delicious Indian-inspired dish, rich in minerals and vitamins precious in supporting thyroid health!
+Legumes are the star of this delicious Indian-inspired dish, rich in minerals and vitamins that support thyroid health!

 Check out this recipe